What is a long-term disability?

 "permanent physical, mental or intellectual limitation of a person’s functional capacity that as a consequence of injury or illness existed at birth, has arisen since then or can be expected to arise."

 The type of support you will receive is directly related to your studies and according to your needs.
 Support is planned in collaboration with you as a student.
 If you require support, please contact one of Uppsala University's disability coordinators.

 If you have a temporary injury or illness, you are not covered by this support.
 If you need support during the period that you are injured or ill you should turn to your department's study counsellor.

-If you have a long-term disability you can apply for special pedagogical support during your studies at Swedish higher education institutions.
+If you have a long-term disability you can apply for targeted study support during your studies at Swedish higher education institutions.